drewbwarren/ME_495_Final/README.md

 ### Explaination of Main Nodes

+#### track_cup
+* This node subscribes to the video from the camera in Baxter's left hand and finds the position of a red cup.
+OpenCV programming is used to do blob tracking to find the largest red oject in view of the camera and then the node publishes the x and y pixel positions of the centroid.
+The node also obtains data coming from the range finder in Baxter's hand and publishes that with the x and y positions.

+#### scan
+* This node places the arm in a position where the wrist and end effector are parallel to the table and the camera can see the surface.
+Joint left_w0 rotates slowly so that the camera can look at everything on the table.
+When the cup moves to the middle of the camera's view according to the x and y pixel positions from the track_cup node, the joint stops moving, and the node signals to the move_to_cup node to start its task.

 #### move_to_cup
 * Takes in the pose of the cup, runs that through Baxter's built in IK service, and the creates and executes a path plan to that pose using MoveIt!.
 So far, the MoveIt! planner for pose targets is not working, so this node solves the IK for the joints and puts that joint target into the MoveIt! planner for joint targets.
 It's still a little finicky and needs more development to make it more robust, especially calling the IK service and creating the path plan.